mtholahan/unguided-capstone-project/README.md

 # Musical Diversity in Movies

 ## Overview
-This is my **Springboard Data Engineering Capstone Project**, which analyzes the diversity of musical genres in movie soundtracks over time.
-By integrating data from **MusicBrainz, IMDb, and Last.fm**, this project explores how **genre diversity** correlates with movie success.
+This is my Springboard Data Engineering Capstone Project, which analyzes the diversity of musical genres in movie soundtracks over time.
+By integrating data from MusicBrainz, TMDb, IMDb, Rotten Tomatoes, and Last.fm, this project explores how soundtrack genre diversity correlates with critical and audience reception.
+It aims to identify trends in soundtrack composition across different decades and assess whether certain genres are more commonly associated with highly-rated films.

 📄 **[Read the full project proposal](Docs/Musical_Diversity_in_Movies_Proposal.md)**